 Neveen is a new renter in DC and a huge fan of the city.
-When we spoke to her from her apartment recently, she’d only been there a couple of months, but she’d been out exploring and had a ton to say about her new home.
+When we spoke to her, she’d only been in her new apartment for a couple of months, but she’d been out exploring and had a ton to say about her new home.
 Here’s her favorites so far.

 Hard not to move to DC and go check out all it has to offer in terms of national landmarks, and Neveen certainly hasn’t missed out.
 In her words, “living in the center of the greatest democracy in the history of the world” is pretty exciting and there’s lots to enjoy.
 It would be a shame to leave it to the tourists!